What is sponge rubber used for?

 There are many applications for sponge rubber products, but many will come from the automotive, public transport, marine, and aviation sectors.
 This is due to the high volume of high-quality, bespoke door seals required across these industries.

 For example, the London Underground uses a sponge rubber material called HT 800 to seal and protect outdoor communication, electronics, and lighting enclosures whilst simultaneously providing protection against fire and wind.
-It is also commonly used to produce vibration minimising gaskets and shock absorbing cushions.
+Sponge Rubber is also commonly used to produce vibration minimising gaskets and shock absorbing cushions.

-Sponge rubber is also used quite commonly as insulation, particularly those with more foam-like properties.
+Sponge rubber is also used quite commonly as insulation, particularly EPDM blends with foam-like properties.
 The closed cell structure of this material makes it perfect for providing an effective insulate that is malleable enough to be manoeuvred into wall cavities, and as fitted soundproofing in recording studios and on TV sets.